wagtail/wagtail/docs/editor_manual/editing_existing_pages.rst

 Editing existing pages
 ~~~~~~~~~~~~~~~~~~~~~~

-There are two ways that you can access the edit screen of an existing page:
+Here is how you can access the edit screen of an existing page:

 * Clicking the title of the page in an :doc:`Explorer page <finding_your_way_around/the_explorer_page>` or in :doc:`search results <finding_your_way_around/using_search>`.
 * Clicking the *Edit* link below the title in either of the situations above.
+* Clicking the *Edit* icon for a page in the explorer menu.

 .. image:: ../_static/images/screen12_edit_screen_overview.png